Start a conversation

 Ultimate Travel Guide to Machu Picchu

-Before traveling to Peru, here’s what you need to understand about the Latin American wonder; Machu Picchu.
+Before traveling to Peru, here’s what you need to understand about Machu Picchu.

-Despite the obvious crowds that overwhelm the city of ruins, visiting Machu Picchu is a mesmerizing and a journey that takes you back into the richest history known to human kind.
-Built in 1450 by industrious and “How did they do all this!?”
-Incan hands, the huge, block filled citadel is more than 1,700 feet long and 600 feet wide.
-It rests nearly 8,000 feet high in the Andes mountains of Southern Peru, at the foot of the Amazon Jungle.
-It´s surrounded by countless terraces, towering green peaks and ridgelines, and the beautiful Urubamba River below.
+Yes.
+Despite the obvious crowds that overwhelm the city, visiting Machu Picchu is a mesmerizing journey that takes you back into the richest history known to human kind.
+Built in 1450 by industrious Inca hands, the huge, block filled citadel is more than 1,700 feet long and 600 feet wide.
+It rests nearly 8,000 feet high in the Andes mountains of Southern Peru.
+It is located at the foot of the Amazon Jungle.
+The site is surrounded by countless terraces, towering green peaks, ridges and the beautiful Urubamba River below.

 Alejandro Velasco Astete International Airport in Cusco.
 Flights land in Cusco from many other cities in the country, but it predominantly gets flights from Lima International airport.
 There are numerous inexpensive domestic flights from Lima.
 A domestic flight by way of Lima International is the easiest way to start your journey to Machu Picchu.
 Not only is Cusco the ideal launching point, it’s also one of Peru’s oldest and most interesting cities.
 At over 11,000 feet in elevation and with more than 400,000 residents, Cusco is also bigger than you might expect.